phocks/devblog/content/2024-01-02-test-early-test-often.md

 ```
 Well, there you go.
 Super easy ... kinda fun!

 There's a little bit more to testing in Rust and you can read about it in the [Rust Book](https://doc.rust-lang.org/book/ch11-00-testing.html).
-Here's some other stuff to think about.
+Here's a breakdown of other stuff to think about.

 - `#[should_panic]` - put this under `#[test]` to make sure the test panics (useful for testing error handling)
-- `#[ignore]` - put this under `#[test]` to ignore the test (useful for tests that take a long time to run)
+- `#[ignore]` - put this under `#[test]` to ignore the test unless you run `cargo test -- --ignored` (useful for tests that take a long time to run)
-- Integration tests - put tests in `tests/` directory and they will be run as separate binaries (useful for testing the public API of your crate)
+- Integration tests - put tests in `tests/` directory and they will be run as separate binaries (useful for testing the public API of `lib.rs` crates)
 - Custom failure messages - use `assert!(1 == 2, "1 does not equal 2")` to provide a custom failure message. ie. additional arguments to `assert!` will be passed to `format!` and used as the failure message.
-- use Result<(), String> - instead of panicing, you can use `Result<(), String>` as the return type for your test function and the test will "pass" if the result is `Ok(())` and "fail" if the result is `Err(String)`.
+- use Result<(), String> - instead of panicking, you can use `Result<(), String>` as the return type for your test function and the test will "pass" if the result is `Ok(())` and "fail" if the result is `Err(String)`.
 - use `cargo test -- --nocapture` to see the output of `println!` if your tests pass
 - choose which tests to run with `cargo test it_works` or `cargo test it_works2`

 That's it for now.
 Good luck out there evolving Rustaceans!
+Go write some tests!

 🦀🦀🦀🦀🦀🦀🦀